C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 You will see a timeline with dates that relate to David Boder’s life.
 This is the basis to complete the assignments below.
-If you need more guidance, then follow the step by step instructions provided in [ref](tutorial-tiki)
+If you need more guidance, then follow the step by step instructions provided in [cit](tutorial-tiki).

 <!-- section -->